 Always, always, always read the fine print of your policy to make sure you’re aware of exactly what you’re eligible for and if there are any conditions you need to fulfil while filing a claim.
 The last thing you want is to have your claim rejected because you ignored the smaller details of your policy.
 Here are a few things to watch out for:

 Never hide a pre-existing medical condition from your insurance provider.
-If you end up making a claim regarding such a condition, your insurer could reject the application if you didn’t mention it while buying the policy.
+If you end up making a claim regarding such a condition, your provider could reject the application if you didn’t mention it while buying the policy.

 Your excess fee varies with the policy you purchase.
 Generally, the cheaper the cover, the less expensive your insurance.
 But this also means that the excess would be higher than others.